progval/Limnoria/README.md

 You will probably be pointed to it if you ask on IRC how to install Limnoria.

-There is extensive documentation at [supybot.aperio.fr] and at [Gribble wiki].
+There is extensive documentation at [doc.supybot.aperio.fr] and at [Gribble wiki].
 We took the time to write it; you should take the time to read it.